marsteen/vulkan-init/README.md

 1. Install Vulkan SDK
 2. Install glfw3 packages (Windows, Linux)
-3. Set the path to the Vulkan SDK in the makefile (Windows, Linux)
+3. Set the path to the Vulkan SDK in the makefile (Windows)
 4. Open console, cd to folder "triangle"
-5. Make the project:
+5. Make the project with "make"

-* Windows (MinGW): make -f makefile-mingw
-* Linux: make -f makefile-linux
-* MacOS: make -f makefile-macos

 ### Prerequisites